MatDachert/MatDachert/README.md

 - 👋 Hi, I’m @MatDachert
-- 👀 I’m interested in Social Sciences et Data Science
+- 👀 I’m interested in Social Sciences and Data Science
 - 🌱 I’m currently learning Economics at SciencesPo Paris
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 You can reach me at mathias.dachert@sciencespo.fr